postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/websocket.md

 <img src="https://assets.postman.com/postman-docs/socketio-event-name.jpg" alt="Socket.IO event name" width="500px">

 You can also add arguments to a Socket.IO connection.
 In the bottom left of the editor pane, click **+ Arg**.
 A sidebar will open to the left of the editor pane adding an argument and a new editor pane for the argument's message.
 Hover over an existing argument and click **x** to delete it.
+A similar UI will be used when viewing messages to show each argument's message.

 <img src="https://assets.postman.com/postman-docs/socketio-second-arg.jpg" alt="Socket.IO arguments" width="400px">